jupyter/jupyter/docs/source/install.rst

     conda install jupyter

-See :ref:`installing additional kernels <installing-kernels>` to use programming languages other than Python and :ref:`next steps <next-steps>` for running the Jupyter Notebook.
+See :ref:`next steps <next-steps>` for running the Jupyter Notebook and :ref:`installing additional kernels <installing-kernels>` to use programming languages other than Python.

 .. _python-using-pip: